Download Civil 3D 2021 | Civil 3D Free Trial | Autodesk

 If your trial expires, you cannot extend the trial period.
 For short-term needs, you can purchase a monthly subscription and turn off automatic renewal (to limit the length of the paid subscription to one month only) or purchase Flex tokens for a flexible pay-as-you-go plan.

 If your installation or product download fails, try using the Browser Download method instead (not available in macOS).
 We recommend disabling pop-up blockers and trying a different browser, such as Chrome or Explorer.
-For more solutions, take a look at our guide to troubleshooting Autodesk product download issues.
+For more solutions, take a look at our guide to troubleshooting Autodesk product download issues (US Site).

 Students and educators can get free one-year educational access to Autodesk products and services, renewable as long as you remain eligible.
 If you are a student or educator, you can access free Civil 3D software with an Autodesk Education plan (US Site).